-Giatec, world leader in concrete testing technologies, has announced that their artificial intelligence program, Roxi, has been trained with the ability to detect possible errors in concrete maturity calibrations and mix proportions.
+Giatec is a world leader in concrete testing technologies.
+Recently, the company announced that their artificial intelligence program, Roxi, has the ability to detect possible errors in concrete maturity calibrations and mix proportions.

-Roxi was the first AI program created for concrete testing.
-It was developed in conjunction with Montreal Institute of Learning Algorithms, Mila, Quebec’s World-Renowned Artificial Intelligence Institute.
+Roxi was the first AI program for concrete testing.
+Montreal Institute of Learning Algorithms, Mila, Quebec’s World-Renowned Artificial Intelligence Institute together developed it.
 With the help of Mila and Giatec’s team of AI experts, Roxi provides new insights into concrete curing by using machine learning algorithms.
-With this latest update, Roxi can uncover human error that may occur when concrete mixes are set up for maturity calibration, offering suggestions to correct calibration data.
+With this latest update, Roxi can uncover human error that may occur when you set up concrete mixes for maturity calibration.
+It then offers suggestions to correct calibration data.
 This includes the ability to analyze concrete mix proportions such as specified strength, slump, and air content.

 “My team and I are excited to be working with Giatec, a company that has a revolutionary approach to leveraging artificial intelligence and machine learning to solve real-world problems in the construction industry,” says Frédéric Laurin, Director of Partnerships at Mila.

 Roxi was built for Giatec’s award-winning SmartRock wireless concrete sensor.
 Through these sensors, currently being used in over 6,000 construction projects worldwide, Roxi has access to millions of data points.
 As the first truly wireless sensor introduced to the market in 2015, SmartRock is the leading concrete maturity sensor for accurate monitoring of concrete curing and hardening.
 Unlike time-consuming and error-prone break tests, or cumbersome wired sensors, Giatec’s patented maturity sensor uses a highly accurate ASTM-approved testing method.
 This has translated into faster, safer, and more economical concrete construction.